juanchok12/Concentration-of-Banking/README.md

 ## Analysis of Consolidated Assets

-**a) From web scraping HTML tables to CSV files to creating pivot data frames using Python**:
+### a) From web scraping HTML tables to CSV files to creating pivot data frames using Python:

    1) Webscraping: Webscraped the Federal Reserve data on large commercial banks by identifying the HTML tables, downloaded the tables into HTML files and transformed these files into CSV files.